laurar9889/Project_3_Team_1/README.md

 * Please, refer to the word file to get the summary of the findings

 Folder Structure:
-* Output: Contains all exported datasets and analysis results.
+* Output: Contains all exported datasets and analysis results and visual Files.
 * Engineering_ERD: ERD for schema and SQL database export.
 * Project_Analysis: Findings and summary documents.